Supporting Inclusion and Emotional Regulation in Schools.

 What you will see:

-- Children confidently naming feelings beyond 'happy' and 'sad'.
+- Children in your classrooms confidently naming feelings beyond 'happy' and 'sad'.

 - Children using strategies independently.

-- Calmer classrooms with more time for learning
+- Happier classrooms with more time for learning

 Inside a Mood Bears Session